 With the mercury heading south you might be thinking that the cold weather means an end to the exploring.
-Well take a break from the hibernation prep.
-Winter adventures have some massive benefits for explorers, you might just have to go easy on the wild swimming…
+Well take a break from the hibernation prep; winter adventures have some massive benefits for Explorers!
+You may have to go easy on the wild swimming though…

 You’ll Sweat Less